-Α transfer to the State Archives Ρ retain in office permanently or contact the State Archives for appraisal R destroy in office when reference value ends (NOTE: Agencies must establish internal policies to ensure consistency in retention and destructions.)
-S destroy in office when superseded or obsolete Т transfer completed record to another record series < retention period shorter than 1 year any numerical designation indicates the number of years the record should be retained
+Α transfer to the State Archives Р retain in office permanently or contact the State Archives for appraisal R destroy in office when reference value ends (NOTE: Agencies shall establish internal policies to ensure consistency in retention and destructions.)
+S destroy in office when superseded or obsolete Т transfer completed record to another record series < retention period shorter than 1 year any numerical designation indicates the number of years the record should be retained.
+A number followed by a + indicates a retention period that extends less than 12 months beyond the specified number of years

-Record Types - groupings of records that are "created, received, or used in the same activity."1
+Record Types - groupings of records that are "created, received, or used in the same activity."
+1